iwaldman/ipfs-image-dapp/README.md

 * Transaction error?
 Try resetting the MetaMask account you created under settings.
 * Is `truffle migrate` showing stale settings?
 Try `truffle migrate --reset`

+## Where can I find more documentation?
+This application is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Either one would be a great place to start.

 ## Notes
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).